Home/Blog/Health Conditions/Piles/The Key Difference Between Piles and Fissures

 What is an anal fissure?

 Fissures, or anal fissures, are minor cuts or tears in the lining of the anus caused by trauma or straining during a bowel movement.
-Anal fissures can appear in people of any age; moreover, they are most commonly seen in children and people in the middle years of their lives.
+Anal fissures can appear in people of any age; However, they are most commonly seen in children and middle-aged people.
 Both genders are equally impacted.

 Causes of Anal fissures